BShowen/Linked_list_in_Ruby/README.md

 The data in a linked list can be a number of different things.
 I dont want to say the data can be "anything at all" because I am unsure how true that is.
 I am still learning.

 Hopefully you found this useful and informative.

+# Instructions
+###### These instructions assume you are using Ruby 2.5.1 on macOS.
+You may encounter some bugs if you use a different machine or a different version of Ruby.

+1) Clone or download ths repo onto your computer.

+2) Open terminal and cd into the directory where you have this repo downloaded.

+3) type `ls` and verify you get the following screen, or at least get something very similar with the same files showing up.
+If you get a different print out then you are probably in the wrong directotry.

+4) Now start up IRB my typing `irb` and hitting enter.

+5) Require in the script by typing `require "./linkedlist.rb"` and you should get the response `true`.

+6) Create the linked list by typing `some_variable = LinkedList.new`.
+Please see the documentation below for how to manipulate your linked list.